Considering adding dental SEO to your digital marketing strategy?

 Somewhere in your content, link back to your own site.
 You can even include the link in your signature section that explains who you are and why you’re qualified to write about dental hygiene.

-Although there’s quite a bit in this article, the longest journey begins with a first step.
+Although there’s quite a bit in this article, the longest journey begins with the first step.
 Start by tackling the easiest tasks first.
 Then, move on to the more challenging ones.

-After a while, you’ll have a waiting room filled with new patients.
+After a while, you’ll have a waiting room filled with new patients…all thanks to your winning dental SEO marketing strategy.